Leah1977/familyfavs/TESTING.md

 ### Fix

-Add alt attribute to image
+Add an alt attribute to the image

 ## Profile page

-I had difficulty with trying to get the images to align on the page
+I had difficulty with trying to get the images to align on the page.

 ![image error](static/images/testing_images/admin_profile.png)

-I fixed this error with some css styling.
+I fixed this error with some CSS styling.

 ![profile page](static/images/testing_images/profilealignment.png)